dzmcclure/jotl-deck-tool-app/README.md

 ### All decks
+- [ ] Add player section/button
+  - this pulls up load deck screen
 - [ ] Load deck
+  - [ ] loading a deck sets owner and character
+  - [ ] cannot load multiple of the same character
 - [ ] Save new deck
 - [ ] Load a list of cards
   - [ ] Values